KSAH-42/RabbitOM/README.md

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/RabbitOM.MediaPlayer.Udp.png)

-if your camera is located I strongly recommended to used TCP.
+If your camera is located I strongly recommended to used TCP.
 Otherwise if you used UDP or the event the multicast transport, contact your IT administrator and discuss with him.

+# If you test first with VLC

-if your are using HIK camera and you use VLC for testing, you may observed that VLC fail to display BUT the media.player will display the stream.
+If your are using HIK camera or probably other camera and you may use first VLC for testing, you may observed that VLC fail to display BUT the Media.Player will display the stream.

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/HIK.Cam1.png)